 where \( \lambda \in [0,1] \) is a learnable scalar gate that controls the trade-off between generating a new token and copying one from the input.

 The pointer distribution is obtained via attention over the encoder representations:

 where \(h_t\) is the decoder hidden state at step \(t\), \(w_k\) the token at position \(k\), and \(\mathrm{score}\) denotes a standard attention scoring function (\eg, dot-product or additive).
-We generalized the formulation beyond the original implementation to arbitrary autoregressive language models for explanation purposes.
+We generalize this formulation beyond the original implementation to arbitrary autoregressive language models for explanatory purposes.

 \textbf{Discrete targets.} The above formulation constrains the pointing targets to be within the discrete vocabulary space $V$.
 This prevents application to general MLLMs as the multimodal inputs often consist of continuous feature sequences~\citep{liu2023llava,qwen25vl}.